ENG-MOSTAFA24/Bank-System-Project/README.md

 | `TransferLog.txt` | Stores a history of all transfer transactions. |
 | `LoginRegister.txt` | Stores a history of all login attempts. |

-> ⚠️ These files must exist in the same directory as the executable for the program to run correctly. `Users.txt` in particular is required — without at least one valid user, no one can log in.

 ---